-Brick walls are beautiful, durable, and full of character—but when it comes to hanging things on them, they can also be a bit intimidating.
-Whether you’re looking to display artwork, mount lighting, or decorate with seasonal flair, one question likely stands out: how to hang things on a brick wall without damaging it?
+Brick walls are gorgeous, durable, and full of character—but when it comes to hanging things, they can feel a little… intimidating.
+Whether you’re displaying artwork, adding string lights, or decking the halls, the big question is: how do you hang stuff without damaging your brick?

 How They Work: